-After 20 years of writing romance novels, Joanne Rock knows a thing or two about love.
+After more than two decades of writing romance novels, Joanne Rock knows a thing or two about love.
 Rock began her career as a romance-novel writer when she was a graduate student looking for an escape from the seriousness of her studies.
-Since then, Rock has published 50 romance novels for a variety of Harlequin lines.
-After spending many days and nights scheming up different ways to get her heroes and heroines to meet each other and fall in love, Rock offers singles a ton of great insider scoop on what brings two people together — and what makes them stay in love — in our one-on-one interview.
+Since then, Rock has published over 60 romance novels for a variety of Harlequin lines.
+After spending many days and nights scheming up different ways to get her heroes and heroines to meet each other and fall in love, Rock offers singles a ton of great insider scoop on what brings two people together — and what makes them stay in love — in our exclusive one-on-one interview.

 Q: What have you learned about relationships over the course of your writing career?